-Why is it important that grain analysis are made periodically?
+Why is it important that grain analysis is made periodically?

 From time to time we observe drops in production results when farmers start to use grain after the new harvest.
-Besides mycotoxin contamination and new grain poisoning we also observe deviations in the nutrient content of diets.
-The cause of this is unproper raw materials analyses used for feed optimization.
+Besides mycotoxin contamination and new grain poisoning, we also observe deviations in the nutrient content of diets.
+The cause of this is improper raw materials analyses used for feed optimization.

-It could be old grain analysis from the previous year or average analysis which is not always accurate due to different factors which all have an influence on the quality of the harvest (weather, grain variety, fertilizers, etc.).
-The reasons can be many: time limitations or lacking motivation to spend money on analyses.
+It could be an old grain analysis from the previous year or an average analysis which is not always accurate due to different factors that all influence the quality of the harvest (weather, grain variety, fertilizers, etc.).
+The reasons for not conducting analyses can be many, such as time limitations or lack of motivation to spend money.

 If - on the other hand - there is less protein in the grain than expected, a fast correction of the protein value in the formulations ensures that the crude protein level does not fall beyond the desired nutrient norms and will not reduce meat percentage, daily gain, milk production or productivity in general.

-If you subsequently dry the grain, remember to inform the updated analyzes to your feed adviser.
-An example: if grain with 19% water content has been used in the optimizations (from the beginning of harvest) and the grain has been dried down to 15%, this means approx. + 3.5-4.0 FE in the finished feed formulation.
+If you subsequently dry the grain, remember to inform the updated analyses to your feed adviser.
+For example, if grain with 19% water content has been used in the optimizations (from the beginning of harvest) and the grain has been dried down to 15%, this means approx. + 3.5-4.0 FE in the finished feed formulation.
 There will also be a lower protein level compared to the optimal.
-This has consequences not only for productivity, but also on the feed conversion.
+This has consequences not only for productivity but also for feed conversion.

-In order to get accurate lab results it is very important to collect representative samples.
-During the harvest and grain storage a sample of one or two handfuls (0.5 kg) from each truck unloaded should be collected and identified with the number of silo or the warehouse where is stored (if it makes sense to be analyzed separately).
+To get accurate lab results it is very important to collect representative samples.
+During the harvest and grain storage, a sample of one or two handfuls (0.5 kg) from each truck unloaded should be collected and identified with the number of silos or the warehouse where is stored (if it makes sense to be analyzed separately).
 When the stock is full, all the samples should be mixed very well and an average sample of 0.5 -1 kg is taken from that.

-This procedure should be applied for each grain variety, even eg. if two different grains were mixed in a silo or in a storage warehouse - in that case it will require a chemical analysis to determine the correct content.
+This procedure should be applied for each grain variety, even if two different grains were mixed in a silo or a storage warehouse - in that case, it will require a chemical analysis to determine the correct content.

 Related articles